pmndrs/drei/README.md

   alphaTest?: number
   /** Displays the texture on a SpriteGeometry always facing the camera, if set to false, it renders on a PlaneGeometry */ asSprite?: boolean
+  /** Allows the animation to be paused after it ended so it can be restarted on demand via auto */ resetOnEnd?: boolean
 }
 ```